pmlmodelling/ersem/README.md

 [ERSEM](http://ersem.com) is a marine ecosystem model.
 It describes the biogeochemical cycling of carbon, nitrogen, phosphorus, silicon, oxygen and iron through pelagic and benthic ecosystems.
-The ecosystem is divided into functional types, which are further subdivided by trait (for instance, size).
+The ecosystem is divided into functional types, which are further subdivided by traits such as size.
 In the pelagic, ERSEM by default represents:

 * 4 types of phytoplankton: diatoms, picophytoplankton, nanophytoplankton, microphytoplankton
 * 3 types of zooplankton: nanoflagellates, microzooplankton, mesozooplankon